observatorium/api/README.md

     	A name to add as a prefix to log lines. (default "observatorium") -internal.tracing.endpoint string
     	The full URL of the trace collector.
 If it's not set, tracing will be disabled.
+  -internal.tracing.sampling-fraction float
+    	The fraction of traces to sample.
+Setting this to <=0 means no traces will be sampled, similarly >=1 means all of the traces will be sampled. (default 0.1)
   -internal.tracing.service-name string
     	The service name to report to the tracing backend. (default "observatorium_api") -log.format string